oracle-livelabs/analytics-ai/generative-ai-agent-23ai/sql/sql.md

 ## Introduction

 This lab will take you through the steps needed to load data and create a vector search function in your ADB 23ai.
+Keep in mind this is an optional lab if you already have your table ready with a vector search function.
+If yes, you can skip this lab and move to lab 3.

 Estimated Time: 30 minutes